Best Squier and Fender Stratocasters for Beginners

 Squier by Fender offers a few different starter kits for beginning electric guitar players.
 You can find an array of different guitars (both Stratocasters and Telecasters) and even bass setups.
 Remember, Squier is owned by Fender and makes budget versions of classic Fender instruments.
 You’ll see a lot of Strat copies out there, especially in the beginner guitar market.
 None of the guitars in this article are “copies”.
 Squier makes real Strats.

-For the average beginner, I think a starter pack is a smart way to get into guitar for not a lot of cash.
+For the average beginner, I think a starter pack is a smart way to get into the guitar for not a lot of cash.
 The Squier Stratocaster starter kit gets my top recommendation.
-It has everything you need, and makes the process of putting together your first guitar setup simple and affordable.
+It has everything you need and makes the process of putting together your first guitar setup simple and affordable.

 Squier Affinity Stratocaster

-Once again, you may want to consider a HSS model if you’d like the addition of a hotter-sounding humbucking pickup.
+Once again, you may want to consider an HSS model if you’d like the addition of a hotter-sounding humbucking pickup.

-Choosing a guitar like the Squier Standard Strat for your first guitar is a smart choice, in my opinion.
+Choosing a guitar like the Squier Affinity Strat for your first guitar is a smart choice, in my opinion.
 It gets you started with a better instrument that will last you well into the intermediate stages of your playing career.

 However, there are a few negatives when compared to choosing a starter kit.
 The first is cost.
 You will generally spend a little more when you get each piece of gear individually.